 Choosing the right wardrobe

 Clothing can help reduce shedding by covering all of your dog’s hair and preventing lose fur from falling on any of the surfaces of your house.
 Make sure the clothes you choose are comfortable and don’t hinder his motion.
 Your dog might not like wearing a jumpsuit initially so gradually get him used to it.

 You can follow these tips to reduce your dog’s shedding however if you feel like the hair loss is getting excessive go to the vet immediately.
-Also keep your home clean, vacuum regularly and use a lint roller on your clothes to prevent looking as fury as a dog.
+Also, keep your home clean, use a pet-specific vacuum cleaner regularly and use a lint roller on your clothes to prevent looking as fury as a dog.